LKQ Corporation (LKQ) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 News provided byLaw Offices of Howard G. Smith

-BENSALEM, Pa., May 20, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LKQ Corporation ("LKQ" or the "Company") (NASDAQ: LKQ).
+LOS ANGELES, May 21, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to LKQ Corporation ("LKQ" or the "Company") (NASDAQ: LKQ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LKQ CORPORATION (LKQ), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 22, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?